VOL: 103, ISSUE: 39, PAGE NO: 28-29

 - It is longer than ICPs for more complex procedures.

-Revision of ideas The team went back to the beginning and thought again about the main purposes of blood transfusion documentation:
+The team went back to the beginning and thought again about the main purposes of blood transfusion documentation:

 - To allow nurses and doctors space to record a prescription, observations and evidence of the transfusion;